The Hellenic Initiative Board of Directors

 Chairman and Chief Executive Officer

-George Logothetis is Chairman and CEO of the Libra Group, an international business active in six market sectors in 35 countries across six continents.
+George Logothetis is Chairman and CEO of the Libra Group, an international business controlling 30 subsidiaries active in 35 countries across six continents.
 The group is focused on aviation, energy, hospitality, real estate, shipping and diversified investments.
-Libra Group is a family owned business that encourages diversity and advocates capitalism with a conscience, exemplified by its commitment to a wide range of social responsibility programmes.

 George joined his family’s shipping company in 1993, becoming CEO in 1994 at the age of 19.
 In the ensuing years he presided over the company’s transformation from three vessels into a fleet of 55 before creating the Libra Group in 2003.

-Important among Libra’s business values is a sense of community and the group expresses its responsibility through dedicated programmes and initiatives which seek to deliver educational opportunity, business opportunity, and acts of humanity towards people who are neglected, marginalized, or under-served.
+The group expresses its corporate responsibility through programmes that seek to deliver educational opportunity, business opportunity, and acts of humanity towards people who are marginalized or under-served.
+These programmes include the Envolve Award for Greek entrepreneurs that has been run by Libra on behalf of The Hellenic Initiative since 2012.

 George and his wife, Nitzia, founded the Seleni Institute, a New York-based non-profit organization that addresses maternal mental health.
-George is also Chairman of the Leadership Council of Concordia, a non-profit organization which seeks to promote public-private partnerships, and he is a member of the Board of Directors of President Barack Obama’s My Brother’s Keeper (MBK) Alliance.
+George also chairs the Leadership Council of Concordia, a non-profit organization which seeks to promote public-private partnerships, and sits on the Board of Directors of President Barack Obama’s My Brother’s Keeper (MBK) Alliance.

 Chairman and Chief Executive Officer